mobluse/uva/README.md

 ￼JAVA 1.8.0 - [OpenJDK Java](https://www.tutorialspoint.com/compile_java8_online.php)
 ￼
 They were ordered in compiler speed.
 Pascal, C, C++ and C++11 runs in 0.000 s for these problems.
 Python3, Pascal and Java have bounds checking of arrays.
-C and C++ can have bounds checking if you use [ROOT](https://en.wikipedia.org/wiki/ROOT).
+C and C++ can have bounds checking if you use [ROOT](https://github.com/mobluse/uva/blob/master/root-system.md).

 In my case C++ and C++11 use the same file.

 I only solve rather simple problems here and no assignments.
-I will not do your homework.

 | Problem | Solution |
 | ------- | -------- |